-This is the 21st year in which the Patriots join the National Football League in honoring local schools and coaches in the High School Coach of the Week program, which recognizes outstanding performances and promotes a strong foundation for youth football across New England.
-The 2016 season marks the sixth year Tippett has taken the award on the road to visit the schools that benefit from the program.
+This is the 22nd year in which the Patriots joined the National Football League in conducting the High School Coach of the Week program, which recognizes outstanding high school coaches and promotes youth football throughout New England.
+The 2017 season marks the seventh year that Tippett has taken the award on the road to visit the schools that benefit from the program.

 The New England Patriots Charitable Foundation is the non-profit through which the Patriots support charitable and philanthropic organizations throughout New England.
 This support comes in the form of direct grants, in-kind donations and player appearances.
 The foundation assists a variety of charitable organizations and programs throughout New England by supporting their educational, family and health initiatives.

 Gatorade, a proud partner of the Patriots, is proud to support local High School Athletics.
 Gatorade will provide each week the Patriots Coach of the Week with complimentary product to keep his team hydrated for the rest of the season.